The Hardest Button to Button: Music video

 A screenshot of the music video for "The Hardest Button to Button".
 Meg White enters and exits a PATH train at 33rd Street station, travelling by a seemingly endless supply of bass drums.

 The music video for "The Hardest Button to Button" is the third White Stripes video directed by Michel Gondry, after "Fell in Love with a Girl" and "Dead Leaves and the Dirty Ground" (two years later, he would direct the music video for "The Denial Twist").

 The video utilizes pixilation animation to create the effect of dozens of drum kits and guitar amplifiers multiplying to the rhythm of the song as Jack and Meg perform.
 For example, in one sequence, Meg is seen playing the bass drum at a PATH train station.
 On every beat, a new drum materializes just ahead of her and she instantly appears behind it to play that beat, leaving all the previous drums vacant.
 This effect was achieved by first setting up a trail of bass drums.
 Meg was filmed performing a single beat on the last drum in the line, which was then removed; she would move back one drum, play another beat, and so on.
 The sequence was edited and run in reverse for the video, making the drums seemingly materialize out of thin air.
 Gondry used 32 identical Ludwig drum kits, 32 identical amplifiers, and 16 identical microphone stands during the shoot.
 The drum kits were donated to a music school after the shoot.
 The video also features a short cameo by Beck, who plays a man in a white suit presenting Jack with a "box with something in it".

 Much of the video was filmed around Riverside Drive and the Columbia University area near Grant's Tomb and around the 125th Street exit and surrounding neighborhood, all part of the Upper West Side in Manhattan, New York City.
 Parts of the video were filmed at the 33rd Street PATH station.
+According to Gondry, filming locations had to be next to each other in order to set up the shoot in sequential order.
 Jack appears with a cast on his hand, after he had broken his index finger in a car accident while on tour.